Greginkansas/-openhab-openhab1wiki/GCal-Binding.md

 * "GCal PresenceSimulation Service isn't initialized properly!
 No entries will be uploaded to your Google Calendar"

-    The persistence configuration is not correct; username, password and url are required.
+    The persistence configuration is not correct; check that the client_id and client_secret are correct in the gcal configuration.
     Configuration entries must be prefixed by `gcal-persistence:`.

 * "creating a new calendar entry throws an exception: Forbidden"